travis-ci/docs-travis-ci-com/user/notifications.md

 `always` and `never` mean that you want email notifications to be sent always or never. `change` means that you will get them when the build status changes on the given branch.

+If needed, you can also enable emails notifications to send on pull requests:

+    notifications:
+      email:
+        recipients:
+          - one@example.com
+        on_pull_requests: true # default: false

 ### How is the build email receiver determined?

 By default, a build email is sent to the committer and the author, but only if